erizocosmico/Hiss/README.md

 Hiss must be configured before you use it.
 First, you have to edit *hiss_config.py* and enter your consumer and consumer secret keys (you need to create a twitter app before use this client).
 There are other options you can change:
--num_tweets: The number of tweets to retrieve from the timeline.
+* num_tweets: The number of tweets to retrieve from the timeline.
 Value must be an integer lower than 200.
--use_dark_style: if is set to True it will use the dark scheme, for dark terminals.
+* use_dark_style: if is set to True it will use the dark scheme, for dark terminals.
 If set to False it will use the light scheme. *This feature is not implemented yet*.

 Running Hiss
 ====